hlsl-tc57/tc57/proposals/NNNN-modern-cxx.md

 ### C++20 and later

-Adopting C++ 20 and later features is explicitly rejected due to feasibility in existing implementations.
+Adopting C++ 20 and later features is not under consideration at this time due to feasibility in existing implementations.